 What It’s About: Genetic Roulette offers a detailed look at the health risks of genetically modified organisms (GMOs) and how they’re linked to rising disease rates in America.

-Why We Like It: This film is frank and honest about the dangers of GMOs and will make you carefully consider how corporations are affecting the food supply, our health and the health of the environment.
+Why We Like It: This film is frank and honest about the dangers of GMOs and will make you carefully consider how the actions of corporations are affecting the food supply, our health and the health of the environment.

 Hungry for Change